The UK left the European Union (EU) on 31 January 2020 and and the transition period ended on 31 December 2020.

 GOV.UK has the latest information on mobile roaming for businesses and consumers across the UK:

-The State Aid rules folllowing EU Exit
+The State Aid rules following EU Exit

-I live in the Republic of Ireland – can I still enrol or continue my course at a Further Education College in Northern Ireland after the UK’s Exit from the EU?
+I live in the Republic of Ireland – can I still enrol or continue my course at a further education college in Northern Ireland after the UK’s exit from the EU?

 There will be no change.
-Under the Common Travel Area commitments, residents from the Republic of Ireland will continue to be able to access vocational education and training courses at Further Education Colleges in Northern Ireland subject to meeting the relevant eligibility conditions.
+Under the Common Travel Area commitments, residents from the Republic of Ireland will continue to be able to access vocational education and training courses at further education colleges in Northern Ireland subject to meeting the relevant eligibility conditions.

 For further information on rights of Irish and UK citizens under the Common Travel Area please refer to: Common Travel Area guidance

-I am an EU National (other than ROI) – can I still receive support to complete or commence a course at a Further Education College in Northern Ireland after the UK’s Exit from the EU?
+I am an EU National (other than ROI) – can I still receive support to complete or commence a course at a further education college in Northern Ireland after the UK’s Exit from the EU?